sdbip/EventStore/README.md

 ## Entities

 Not everything can be made immutable.
 If it were, we would have little (if any) use of software.
 We need to gather new data, and update existing data.
-We need to support business processes and user tasks, both of which heavily rely on *changing* the data stored in the system.
-Domain-driven design (DDD) was formulated in part to focus on these processes, rather than the data they manipulate.
+We need to support business processes and user tasks, both of which rely heavily on *changing* the data stored in the system.
+Without data changes, the usefulness of the system would be very limited.

-In DDD we do not focus on the data as such, but on what the data *represents*.
-An *entity* is an object that has state.
-State is information (data) about the current reality of a particular thing.
-That “thing” is the entity.
-It might be a physical “thing” (eg. a person, a vehicle, a device, etc) or it might be non-physical (like a project, a document, a department of our company...).
+But rather than manipulating *data*, in its specific format and structure, Domain-Driven Design (DDD) teaches us to focus on what that data *means* conceptually and/or metaphorically.
+And why and how it changes.
+The formatting and structure of the data can be altered in many ways and still represent the same meaning; the same state.

+DDD separates the state of the system into parts called entities; the state of the system is the aggregated state of all entities.
+Each `Entity` defines invariants that must be maintained.
+Like value objects, entities should be encapsulated.
+The interface of an `Entity` should only expose meaningful operations, not direct state/data manipulation.
+If an action executes an operation that is invalid/unsupported for its current state, the `Entity` should throw an exception.

+Unlike value objects, entities possess an identifier.
+Since the `Entity` is stateful, there must be a way to identify which entity to modify.
+To summarise there are three main differences between value objects and entities:

+1. Value objects are immutable, while entities are stateful.
+2. A value object has meaning, while an entity has an identity.
+    - Comparisons between value objects look at their entire structure, while comparisons between entities only concern their ids.
+3. Value objects are often and easily discarded and recreated, while entities live on for a long time.

 ## Events

 By focusing on how the state *changes*, we can better understand how our domain works.

 This library employs event sourcing, which means that we define the state of an entity by listing the changes that has happened to it since it was first added to the system/application.
 These changes are commonly referred to as *events*.
 The state of the entity hasn't officially changed until the events are published.
 When they have been published, they are forever a part of the entity's history.
 They are never changed or removed.
 The history up to that point will never change.
 Any new events will always be appended to the end of the history.

-An action that changes the state of an entity (typically) needs to first reconstitute the entity from its already published events.
-This is done by repeatedly calling the `apply(:)` method with the events in the order they were added.
-When this method is called, your entity should remember the information it needs in order to determine how its current state affects the result of the action (and any other supported action).

-When the action performs the actual change, the entity should add events to its `unpublishedEvents` property.
-These events (appended to the sequence of already published events) define its new state.
-This state is not official until the new events have been published.

 # Technical Notes